-For the first time in over two decades, Atlantic City’s casino revenue fell below $3 billion last year.
+For the first time in over two decades, Atlantic City’s casino revenue fell below $3 billion dollars last year.

 On Monday, one Atlantic City casino was forced to close its doors after filing for bankruptcy in November.

 The Atlantic Club Casino Hotel was in business for 33 years, but struggled recently with the competition.
 However, AC casinos no longer have to deal with just the competition in the area, but also with other casinos much further away.